 Following the requirements established by Act 1 of February 16, 1990, these benefits are financed through legislative appropriations from the Commonwealth with respect to Central Government retirees and financed by the municipalities and public corporations with respect to their corresponding retirees.
-There were no additional benefits granted for fiscal year 2009.
+There were no additional benefits granted for fiscal years 2010 and 2009.